top of page

 - Yes, if: You have digestive disorders, irritable bowel syndrome (IBS), or a history of antibiotic use, which can disrupt gut flora.

-- Consider Alternatives: If you're generally healthy and prioritize a diverse diet with natural probiotic sources.
+- Consider Alternatives: If you're generally healthy and eat a diverse diet with natural probiotics.

 2. Dietary Preferences and Restrictions: